 - Lampshade Hanging: The creepy robots see with their creepy hands.
 The Doctor wonders, "Why not just give them eyes?"
 The reason for that is because the head is where the syringe guns are kept.

-- Also, "killing with kindness" usually just means to be annoying.
+- "Killing with kindness" usually just means to be annoying.

 - Loss of Identity: Older Amy argues that she would rather be saved now as opposed to the past, since time would be rewritten and she would more-or-less die.

-- Minimalist Cast: The Doctor, Amy, Rory and Older Amy are the only physical characters here.
+- Minimalist Cast: The Doctor, Amy, Rory and Older Amy are the only physical characters present.
 The only exceptions are the Handbots, the holographic Check-In Girl and the Interface voice.

-- Mission Control: The Doctor is very much Mission Control in this episode, since the events take place in a quarantine facility for a deadly plague that affects being with two hearts.
+- Mission Control: The Doctor is Mission Control in this episode, since the events take place in a quarantine facility for a deadly plague that only affects beings with two hearts.
 The Doctor can't leave the TARDIS, but Rory can.

 - Mood Whiplash: During a pretty serious scene, both Amys start doing the Macarena.
-Whiplashes back once Rory explains the significance: that's what they had their first kiss to.
+It whiplashes back once Rory explains the significance: that's what they had their first kiss to.

 - My Eyes Are Up Here: Rory stares for a bit too long at a naked statue, then at Older Amy.
 The Doctor, watching through the Nerd Glasses, says "Eyes front, soldier".
 Older Amy says the same later on.